jakobharder/anno1800-jakobs-mods/mods/addon-industrial-cities/README.md

 - More complex productions
   - Tea additionally uses Herbs as input
   - Olive Soap and Sardine Factories use Olive Oil instead of Olives
+  - Linen Mills (Suits) use Hemp and Flax
+  - Fish Canneries use Olive Oil instead of Olives
+  - (Pescatarian) Kitchen additionally uses Fish as input
+- Product changes
+  - Olive Soap factory now produces normal Soap
+  - Kitchen now produces Seafood Stea instead of Pickled Vegetables
+- Balancing
   - Tea docks and factories have reduced maintenance
-- Olive Soap factory now produces normal Soap
-- Pickled Vegetables are removed
   - Pescatarian residences house 50% farmer, 25% worker and 25% artisan workforce.
   Exact numbers are now visible in the workforce InfoTip.
   - Increased speed people move into Pescatarian and Terraced Houses

 #### New Content